Bayesian Comparisons Between Representations: Applications Results

 \subsection{Example}

-As an example application, we analyzed the similarities between intermediate representations from 3 standard neural networks based on the Jensen-Shannon-Distance between linear predictions we propose here (Fig. \ref{fig:example}).
-AlexNet \cite{krizhevsky_imagenet_2012}, ResNet-18 \cite{he_deep_2016} and the Vision Transformer B-16 (ViT-B-16) \cite{dosovitskiy_image_2021} were obtained from torchvision \cite{maintainers_torchvision_2016} with the standard weights from ImageNet-1k training.
-Our analysis is based on 200 images from the unlabeled set of MS COCO images and we chose $a=\nicefrac{2}{3}$ based on our heuristic (see App. \ref{app:example} for more details).
+As an example application, I analyzed the similarities between intermediate representations from 3 standard neural networks based on the Jensen-Shannon-Distance between linear predictions proposed here (Fig. \ref{fig:example}).
+AlexNet \citep{krizhevsky_imagenet_2012}, ResNet-18 \citep{he_deep_2016} and the Vision Transformer B-16 (ViT-B-16) \citep{dosovitskiy_image_2021} were obtained from torchvision \citep{maintainers_torchvision_2016} with the standard weights from ImageNet-1k training.
+The analysis is based on 200 images from the unlabeled set of MS COCO images and I chose $a=\nicefrac{2}{3}$ based on the heuristic above (see Appendix \ref{app:example} for more details).
+For convolutional layers the tensors were simply flattened, i.e. each location was considered a separate dimension of the representation with its own weight.

-Our metric yields sensible results.
-Nearby layers produce similar representations, such that the processing of each network forms a relatively smooth path through the space of representations.
+The Bayesian metrics yield sensible results.
+Nearby layers produce similar representations (Fig. \ref{fig:example}A), such that the processing of each network forms a relatively smooth path through the space of representations (Fig. \ref{fig:example}B).
 The distances fill the full range from 0 to 1 and intermediate representations in different networks show some similarities.
-We display only the Jensen-Shannon-Distance here, because the two metrics we propose turn out to be very similar in the next section.
+I display only the Jensen-Shannon-Distance here, because the two proposed metrics turn out to be very similar in the next section.

-We can interpret the behavior of the networks based on the distances: Alexnet takes a relatively unremarkable path through the space of representations form the input images towards the classification output.
-ResNet-18 first takes a detour with its initial convolution, normalization and pooling operations that are not represented in the other networks, proceeds along a similar trajectory as Alexnet for the convolutional layers and then diverges from it for the final classification.
-The Vision Transformer (ViT-B-16) follows a different trajectory that can be separated into three fairly discrete steps: It first jumps to a representation that is similar to the representations Alexnet and Resnet-18 agree on and moves little for 4 more encoder blocks.
-Then it jumps to a second cluster of another 5 similar representations and finally creates two more representations similar representations.
-Overall, the transformer's representations move away from Alexnet and Resnet-18 with each jump.

 Analyses like these can be very informative for understanding how networks process their inputs.
-The Vision Transformer (ViT-B-16) is a particular interesting example, because the encoder blocks all have the same internal architecture, i.e. the steps between the clusters of representations have no correspondence to any change in the architecture of the network.
+The Vision Transformer (ViT-B-16) is a particular interesting example, because its layers all have the same internal architecture, while there is a substantial break in terms of functional similarity that splits the layers into two clusters of representations, which have no correspondence to any break in the architecture.